jschoeley/jschoeley.github.io/_posts/2017-06-28-unknown_pleasures.md

 Did you know that the cover of Joy Divisions classic "Unknown Pleasures" [shows the radio frequency spectrum of the first discovered pulsar over time?](https://blogs.scientificamerican.com/sa-visual/pop-culture-pulsar-origin-story-of-joy-division-s-unknown-pleasures-album-cover-video/) I always loved this visualization.
 It's a poor man's perspective plot but because of its limitations full of charm.
 Also, unlike true 3D plots it does not feature visual compression towards a vanishing point.
 Each line is just offset by some value along the y-axis but not otherwise rescaled, i.e. differences in magnitude don't appear more striking in the foreground and get squished towards the "horizon", they remain constant.

-And who's to say Swedish mortality isn't as interesting as cosmic pulsars?
+And who's to say the human age-distribution of death isn't as interesting as cosmic pulsars?
 Let me show you the unknown pleasures of demography.
-Swedish life-tables by period.
+For the fist examples we download the density of deaths over age by period for Russia from the [Human Mortality Database](http://www.mortality.org/).
+You need to register to download data -- don't worry its a short and painless affair.

 ```r
 library(HMDHFDplus)